 Probiotic use reduced depressive symptoms

-Testing took place before the start of the study, at day 31 of the study, and four weeks after treatment.
+Testing took place before the start of the study, on day 31 of the study, and four weeks after treatment.
 Brain imaging was not used at the four-week follow-up point.

 Presence of lactic bacteria associated with reduced depression

-Key area in the brain found to be associated with depression
+Key areas in the brain found to be associated with depression

 What bacteria are most helpful at alleviating depression?